Northern Oil and Gas Inc. (NOG) Shares Soar Above 1-Year High

-Northern Oil and Gas Inc. (NYSE: NOG)’s stock price has increased by 0.57 compared to its previous closing price of 33.22.
-However, the company has seen a 1.49% increase in its stock price over the last five trading sessions.
+Northern Oil and Gas Inc. (NYSE: NOG)’s stock price has gone rise by 0.92 in comparison to its previous close of 32.69, however, the company has experienced a -0.69% decrease in its stock price over the last five trading days.

 Is It Worth Investing in Northern Oil and Gas Inc. (NYSE: NOG) Right Now?

-Northern Oil and Gas Inc. (NYSE: NOG) has a higher price-to-earnings ratio of 2.22x compared to its average ratio, and the 36-month beta value for NOG is at 1.99.
-Analysts have varying views on the stock, with 11 analysts rating it as a “buy,” 1 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”
+Northern Oil and Gas Inc. (NYSE: NOG) has a higher price-to-earnings ratio of 2.20x compared to its average ratio. compared to its average ratio and a 36-month beta value of 2.00.
+Analysts have mixed views on the stock, with 11 analysts rating it as a “buy,” 1 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Sponsored